azuredevcollege/trainingdays/day6/challenges/challenge4.md

 HEALTHCHECK --interval=30s --timeout=3s CMD curl -f http://localhost/ || exit 1
 ```

 We use official php image as our base.
 Then we install couple of binaries that we need and create a folder where we'll store uploaded images and after that we copy our web app into the image.
 So far nothing unknown.
 But now we have a new instruction which is HEALTHCHECK.
 The HEALTHCHECK instruction tells Docker how to test a container to check that it is still working.
 This can detect cases such as a web server that is stuck in an infinite loop and unable to handle new connections, even though the server process is still running so the container is up.
 When a container has a healthcheck specified, it has a health status in addition to its normal status.
 Therefore we can monitor our container's real status and take action if something goes wrong.
 In our case, we want from Docker that each container created from that image will start a healthchecking process and continue to check every 30 seconds.
-If contanier will get a response from http://localhost/, Docker will mark it as healthy, otherwise unhealthy.
+If container will get a response from http://localhost/, Docker will mark it as healthy, otherwise unhealthy.

 All good but there's one thing strange.
 We don't have any CMD instruction in this file.
 So how will the container know which application to run when it starts?
 Answer is really simple.
 When you build an image, Docker inherits all settings from the base image.
-If you spesify anything on your Dockerfile, it overwrites the value of the base image.
+If you specify anything on your Dockerfile, it overwrites the value of the base image.
 But if you left it blank, Image uses the value of the base image.
 In our case, we don't have the CMD instruction, so Docker will inherit this from base image.
 That's enough for the first Dockerfile.
 Let's take have a look at the mysql's Dockerfile too.

 Type:
 ```shell